Toyota Caldina: Third generation (T240; 2002)

 Curb weight of the N Edition was about 1490 kg, slightly more than the normal GT-Four due to the LSD and the additional performance equipment giving it even more rally car like handling.

 A facelift was given in January 2005.
 The Caldina received a restyled front end with a new bumper, grille and rear combination lamps.
-The GT-Four was only offered as the regular model, as the C-Edition and N-Edition were discontinued.
+The GT-Four was only offered as the regular model for the last production period, as the C-Edition and N-Edition were discontinued.

 Production of the third-generation Caldina ended in mid-2007 without a direct successor, but was indirectly replaced with the T270 series Avensis wagon/estate imported from the UK.